geo-knowledge-hub/geo-knowledge-hub-workshop/materials/example-02/README.md

 You must first prepare the files (e.g., Zip data and scripts) to publish in the GEO Knowledge Hub.
 You can do this by using the command below:

+> This process can take time as it will build and export a docker image.

 ```sh
 make package-prepare